Kario Oquendo

-Kario Oquendo (born January 28, 2000) is an American former college basketball player.
-Oquendo most recently played for the SMU Mustangs of the Atlantic Coast Conference.
-He also previously played for the Florida SouthWestern Buccaneers, Georgia Bulldogs, and Oregon Ducks.
+De'Kario Juanta Oquendo (born January 28, 2000) is an American basketball player who last played for KK SPD Radnički of the Basketball League of Serbia (KLS).
+He played college basketball for the Florida SouthWestern Buccaneers, Georgia Bulldogs, Oregon Ducks, and SMU Mustangs.

 High school career

 Oquendo attended both Titusville High School and Astronaut High School in Titusville, Florida.
 As a junior, Oquendo averaged 21.2 points and 8.3 rebounds per game leading his team to a 20–6 record.
 He would forgo his senior season and enroll at Florida SouthWestern State College.

 College career

-Florida SouthWestern State

-Oquendo played one season at Florida SouthWestern State.
-As a freshman, he averaged 13.5 points and 3.8 rebounds per game.
-He decided to transfer.
-He had offers from Oregon, Pittsburgh, and Marquette but he ultimately transferred to Georgia.
+Oquendo earned significant playing time as a freshman, averaging 13.5 points and 3.8 rebounds per game.
+At the conclusion of the season, entered the transfer portal.
+On May 5, 2021, Oquendo announced that he was transferring to the University of Georgia, over offers from Oregon, Pittsburgh, and Marquette.

-Georgia

-Oquendo scored 24 points in a 82–79 upset win over Memphis.
-He scored a then career-high 28 points vs Mississippi State in an 88–72 defeat.
-He would later best that vs Texas A&M with a 33 point showing resulting in an 91–77 defeat.
-Oquendo would enter the transfer portal, but he ultimately returned to Georgia.
-The following season, Oquendo averaged 12.7 points and 2.6 rebounds per game.
-On March 21, 2023, he announced his decision to enter the transfer portal, and enter his name into the 2023 NBA draft.
+Oquendo made an instant impact with the Bulldogs, scoring 24 points in an 82–79 upset win over No. 18 Memphis.
+He recorded a then career-high 28 points in an 88–72 loss to Mississippi State, before setting a new career high with 33 points in a 91–77 loss to Texas A&M. Following the season, Oquendo entered the transfer portal but ultimately returned to Georgia for another season.
+As a junior, Oquendo averaged 12.7 points and 2.6 rebounds per game.
+On March 21, 2023, he announced that he would enter both the transfer portal and the 2023 NBA draft.